helen-tong/kickstarter/README.md

 ## Background

 Kickstarter is a crowdfunding platform with a stated mission to "bring creative projects to life".
-Since its launch in 20019, it has attracted artists, designers, musicians, and creative people from all over the world to pitch their project ideas to the public in hopes to make their vision a reality.
+Since its launch in 2009, it has attracted artists, designers, musicians, and creative people from all over the world to pitch their project ideas to the public in hopes to make their vision a reality.
 According to [Kickstarter](https://www.kickstarter.com/charter?ref=how_it_works), there have been more than 17 million people pledging a total of more than $4 billion to fund 445,000 projects.
-These projects include films, music, stage shows, comics, video games, technology, design, food and arts and crafts.
+These projects include films, music, stage shows, comics, video games, technology, design, food, and arts and crafts.

 ---